ValidVibe/base-/README.md

 ## 🔍 Audits
 Contracts reviewed by independent security researchers before Base mainnet deployment.
 Audit reports are in the `/audits` directory.
 All critical and high-severity findings are resolved before launch.

+## ⚠️ Known Issues
+Minor edge cases in batch operations under extreme gas price spikes are noted in `/audits/known-issues.md`.
+These are non-critical and mitigated by client-side checks.
+No user funds are at risk.